Harishpandu43/devops-project/README.md

 > Install Docker, github, kubernetes and other required plugins on jenkins.

-> Jenkins pipeline will take agents from EKS pods.
+> Jenkins pipeline will take agents from EKS pods. dockeragent folder has the agent image which is used to create the jenkins-agents pods in EKS.

-> Build the job to push the docker image to ECR repo and deploy in kubernetes.
+> Build the job to push the docker image to ECR repo and deploy the sample nodejs app in kubernetes using helm charts.

 > We have atomic argument added to helm install hence if anything fails it will be automatically rollback the deployment.